buckylee2019/chat-pdf-with-image/README.md

 - Verify that you have correctly set up the environment variables in the `.env` file with valid credentials and URLs.
 - Ensure that the required Python libraries are installed.
-- Check if the PDF file specified in the `file` variable exists and is accessible.
+- Check if the PDF file specified in the `PDF_DIR` exists and is accessible.

 ## License